MianSaadTahir/Nike-Store/README.md

 - [Contributing](#contributing)

 ## Features
-- Built on 3 tier model of Business layer, Data layer and User Interface.
+- Built on 3 tier model of Business layer, Data layer and User Interface
-- Backend business logic and data handling separated into a DLL framework, making it reusable and flexible for future UI developments.
+- Backend business logic and data handling separated into a DLL framework, making it reusable and flexible for future UI developments
-- Distinct login system for admin, and customers.
+- Distinct login system for admin, and customers
-- Efficiently track, update, and manage product stock levels in real-time.
+- Efficiently track, update, and manage product stock levels in real-time
-- View and analyze sales data .
+- View and analyze sales data
-- A clean and modern interface that works well on various devices.
+- A clean and modern interface that works well on various devices

 ## Screenshots
 <img src="assets/1.png" alt="Screenshot" width="75%">